What Do Bed Bugs Look Like to the Naked Human Eye?

 What do bed bugs look like on a mattress

 The first place to check for signs of bed bugs is your bed area and mattress in particular.
+These areas are the closest to their host - you.
 Bed bugs come out to feed when you are sleeping, blissfully unaware of their presence.
 It is then that they leave evidence of their presence.
 Check your mattress and bedding for:

 - Rusty or reddish spots caused by crushed bed bugs;